thirdeyeclub/Sprint-Challenge-RDBMS/README.md

   - [x] a name.
   - [x] a description.
   - [x] a flag that indicates if the project is complete or not.
-- [ ] An `action` belongs to only one project.
+- [x ] An `action` belongs to only one project.
 An action has:
-  - [ ] a unique id.
+  - [ x] a unique id.
-  - [ ] a description of what needs to be done.
+  - [ x] a description of what needs to be done.
-  - [ ] a notes column to add additional information.
+  - [ x] a notes column to add additional information.
-  - [ ] a flag that indicates if the action has been completed.
+  - [ x] a flag that indicates if the action has been completed.

 Feel free to name the tables and fields anything you want. **Add relationships** as you see fit.